-Programme MBA Semester-IV Cognitive , i rtunity for which B2B marketing can be done.
-Level K2: Identify the demand for to potential customer. he industrial products and segmenting the K3: Determining the channels of marketing and best method of communication.
-Course To know the difference be etween industrial markets with that of consumer Objectives markets.
+Programme MBA Semester-IV Cognitive K1: Analyze the market oppo rtunity for which B2B marketing can be done.
+Level K2: Identify the demand for the potential customer. he industrial products and segmenting the K3: Determining the channels communication. s of marketing and best method of Course To know the difference be etween industrial markets with that of consumer Objectives markets.
 To understand the challen ges faced by Industrial Marketers.
-To outline the oganization al buying process. • To explain the pricing-customer relationship management in business markets. • To examine the types of d istribution channels in business marketing.
+To outline the oganization nal buying process.
+To outline the oganizational outling process.
+To explain the pricing-customer relationship management in business markets. • To examine the types of d istribution channels in business marketing.